-Guided as we were by a systems viewpoint-including the notion that alternatives represent a set that has a boundary (see our discussion of the Conceptagon in a later section)-we consolidated interviewees' implied constructs in the form of two definitions based on the properties of boundaries.
-First, an AoA could be too narrowly scoped if its boundary excludes alternatives that should be considered.
-Second, an AoA could be too broadly scoped if it includes alternatives that should not be considered.16
+Guided as we were by a systems viewpoint-including the notion that alternatives represent a set that has a boundary (see Analysis of Selected Conceptagon Triplets section)-we consolidated interviewees' implied constructs in the form of two definitions

+ACQUISITION RESEARCH PROGRAM: Creating Synergy for informed change based on the properties of boundaries.
+First, an AoA could be "too narrowly scoped" if its boundary excludes alternatives that should be considered.
+Second, an AoA could be "too broadly scoped" if it includes alternatives that should not be considered.5

 These definitions, although helpful, still contain more than a little question begging.
-On what basis can we say that an alternative should or should not be inside the AoA boundary?
+On what basis, can we say that an alternative "should" or "should not" be inside the AoA boundary?
 Here, it is important to remember that the purpose of an AoA is to inform a decision about the materiel solution to a capability need.
-Thus, poor scoping is that which contributes to a poor decision (for example, by excluding a viable alternative that might have been judged preferable under some reasonable weighing of costs and benefits)17 or otherwise impairs decision making (for example, by presenting so much information on so many alternatives that it is difficult to make a good choice).
+Thus, poor scoping is that which contributes to a poor decision (for example, by excluding a viable alternative that might have been judged preferable under some reasonable weighing of costs and benefits)6 or otherwise impairs decision-making (for example, by presenting so much information on so many alternatives that it is difficult to make a good choice).

-The two types of improper scoping are further discussed in the next two sections.
+The two types of improper scoping are further discussed below.